How Do Short Films Make Money? (Tips & Tricks)

 But unlike screenplay festivals, which almost all offer some cash incentives as prizes at the end of the submission tunnel, film festivals rarely offer any real financial incentives in the form of a cash prize award.

-However, as one filmmaker friend of mine pointed out if you were to be accepted into one of the above, like, say, the Toronto International Film Festival, that in itself is equivalent or even superior to winning a cash prize due to all the opportunities that come your way from being accepted.
+However, as one filmmaker friend pointed out, if you were to be accepted into one of the above, that is equivalent or even superior to winning a cash prize due to all the opportunities that come your way from being accepted.

 Instead of any rare prizes, the film festivals are the real money-makers in the form of future opportunities for you to continue working in the industry.
 This leads us to the last and most important way short films make money…